Extraordinary Care

 Breast implant deflation is usually associated with saline implants.
 If one of these implants ruptures, the saline leaks out and the implant goes flat (the body absorbs the harmless saline).
 This is a quick process.
 If the patient has a question as to whether a saline implant is ruptured or not, it probably is not.
 Both of the major implant manufacturers (Allergan and Mentor) have done an excellent job creating lasting quality products.
 Manufacturer’s defects are very rare but do happen on occasion.
 95% of these implants will make it 10 years.
 Most implants are removed for reasons (usually trauma related) other than rupture.

-Fortunately both implant companies offer both “built in” and additional warranty programs that at minimum replace the both the ruptured implant and the intact implant on the other side.
+Fortunately both implant companies offer “built in” and additional warranty programs that, at minimum, replace the ruptured implant and the intact implant on the other side.
 They also offer varying levels of financial support to cover associated surgical costs.

 Previous Breast Surgery